Community Grant Program

 - Diversity, Equity and Inclusion Initiatives

-- Project or organization cannot already be supported by the County of Dufferin.
+- The project or organization cannot already be supported by the County of Dufferin.

 - Projects must benefit Dufferin County residents.

-- Project proposals must clearly indicate how the initiative will benefit the participants and/or the community.
+- Anticipated positive community impact aligned to the Community Grant Program goals.
+Project proposals must clearly indicate how the initiative will benefit the participants and the Dufferin community.

 - This is a competitive process.
-Overall funding allocation may be decreased and funding requested by organizations may be granted in full, in part or declined, at the discretion of the assessment committee.
+Overall funding allocation may vary depending on the budget passed by Council.
+Funding requests may be granted in full, granted in part or declined, at the discretion of the assessment team.